Bridge addicts adapt to Covid

 It was there I found Denis, or rather he found me, and we played as partners twice a week for the next two months.
 The French play five-card majors and a 15-17 point no trump together with Stayman, transfers in the majors and Roman Blackwood.
 Similar, you might think to Standard American, but compare it to that at your peril.
 Standard French it is.

 Located in the first floor of a modern school, the club is well equipped with plenty of tables and all the accessories necessary for a duplicate session.
 There is no table money; everything is free.
 Everyone is warmly welcomed with handshakes between the men and, once they know you won’t bite, warm hugs from the ladies.

 The use of bidding boxes avoids the need for fluent French, but it’s as well to be able to count and know the suits: pique, coeur, carreau and trèfle for spades, hearts, diamonds and clubs; no trumps are sans atout.
 The court cards are l’as, le roi, la dame and le valet for ace, king, queen and jack.

 For those whose language is up to the mark, there are some lively post mortems which can help the less experienced, enlighten the few who think they’ve seen it all before and point out mistakes, possible alternatives and safety plays.

-In England it was the voracious attitudes of the obnoxious minority that forced me to give up the game; in France it was the genuine warmth and enthusiasm of the company that brought me back.
+In England it was the aggression of the obnoxious minority that made me give up the game; in France it was the genuine warmth and enthusiasm of the company that brought me back.